 Journalist and Medical Writer.
-As seen in: Fox News, Salon, Medscape, Healthline, and The Epoch Times
+As seen in: Fox News, Salon, Medscape, Healthline, Cancer Therapy Advisor, and The Epoch Times

 People with narrow arteries who take statins can cut their risk of heart attack or stroke in half.
 But new research finds that only 6 percent of these patients are taking the drug as recommended by a doctor.
 So, researchers set out to determine: If statins are so effective, why are so many people failing to take them?
 The answers weren’t easy to come by.
 The recent study included 5,468 people first diagnosed with cardiovascular disease between 1999 and 2013.
 They all received a statin prescription to reduce cholesterol within the first year of being diagnosed.

 Relief is on the way for teenagers who have eczema.
 The Food and Drug Administration (FDA) has approved injectable dupilumab (Dupixent) for eczema patients aged 12 to 17 years who don’t respond well enough to topical treatments.
 The drug, initially approved for adult use in 2017, is self-administered every other week after the first dose is given by a healthcare provider.
 “For patients with really severe eczema, up to now we didn’t have anything to give them that’s safe for long-term use,” Dr. Emma Guttman, vice chair of the Department of Dermatology at the Icahn School of Medicine at Mount Sinai in New York whose research and clinical trials helped lead to FDA-approval, told Healthline.